Skip to main content

 The agent will respond with a personalized greeting and offer to help with various tasks.

-description: str = "AI agent with Web3 and crypto capabilities"
+description: str = "AI agent with web research capabilities"

 system_prompt: str = """

-You are a Web3-native AI assistant with access to blockchain data.
+You are a research assistant with access to web search and content scraping.

 """